sittizen/django_dropimages/README.md

 # Django Dropimages #
 Uses [Dropzone.js](http://www.dropzonejs.com/) and [django-braces](https://github.com/brack3t/django-braces) to simplify the upload of multiple images into a collection object.

-! warning, this will become production code but it's still in its early development (code isn't packaged yet)

 ## Documentation
 Add 'django_dropimages' to the list of installed apps.